 Middle ear can be likened to a six-sided box with a roof, a floor, medial, lateral, anterior and posterior walls.

-The anterior wall has a thin plate of bone which separates the cavity from internal carotid artery.
-Ti also has two openings; the lower one for the Eustachian tube and the upper one for the canal of tensor tympani muscle.
+The anterior wall has a thin plate of bone which separates the cavity from the internal carotid artery.
+It also has two openings; the lower one for the Eustachian tube and the upper one for the canal of tensor tympani muscle.

 Facial recess or the posterior sinus is a depression.
 In the posterior wall lateral to the pyramid.
 It is bounded medially by the vertical part of VIIth nerve, laterally by the chorda tympani and above by the fossa incudis.
 Surgically facial recess is important as direct access can be made through this into the middle ear without disturbing posterior meatal wall (intact canal wall technique).

 The medial wall is formed by the labyrinth.
 It presents a bulge called promontory which is due to the basal coil of cochlea; oval window into which is fixed the footplate of stapes; round window or the fenestra cochleae which is covered by the secondary tympanic membrane.

 Above the oval window is the canal for facial nerve.
 Its bony covering may sometimes be congenitally dehiscent and the nerve may lie exposed making it very vulnerable to injuries or infection.
 Above the canal for facial nerve is the prominence of lateral semicircular canal.
 Just anterior to the oval window, the medial wall presents a hook-like projection called the processus cochlear informis.

 The tendon of tensor tympani takes a turn here to get the attachment to the neck of the malleus.
 The cochleariform process also marks the level of the genu of the facial nerve.
 Medial to the pyramid is a deep recess called sinus tympani which is bounded by the subiculum below and the ponticulus above.